Last updated: ET

 Customs officials may ask you to show them a return or onward ticket and proof of sufficient funds to cover your stay.

-Travellers arriving with “air only” tickets must show that they have sufficient funds to meet their minimum financial needs (equivalent to 50 Cuban convertible pesos [CUC] per day for the duration of the stay).
+If you’re arriving with “air only” tickets, you must show that you have sufficient funds to meet your minimum financial needs.

 All health insurance policies are recognized, except those issued by U.S. insurance companies.
-If you do not have proof of insurance coverage, you may be required to obtain health insurance from a Cuban insurance company upon arrival.
+If you don’t have a proof of insurance coverage, you may be required to obtain health insurance from a Cuban insurance company upon arrival.

 Proof of health insurance may be: